syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Localization.md

 ![](Localization_images/Localization_img8.png)

-## Localize resource file with different assembly or name space
+## Localize Resource File with Different Assembly or Namespace
 By default, SfDataGrid try to read the resource file from executing assembly and its default namespace by using [Assembly.GetExecuteAssembly](https://msdn.microsoft.com/en-us/library/system.reflection.assembly.getexecutingassembly.aspx) method.
 When the resource file is located at different assembly or namespace, then it can be set to the SfDataGrid by using[SR.SetResources](https://help.syncfusion.com/cr/cref_files/windowsforms/sfdatagrid/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SR~SetResources.html) method.

 {% tabs %}